The Roman Empire in the 1st Century

 The Ancient World Mapping Center at the University of North Carolina at Chapel Hill offers a series of online resources related to the Barrington Atlas and other aspects of ancient geography and cartography.
 Go the Free Maps section for small-scale ancient geography reference maps for classroom and personal use.
 (A blank version of each map is usually available.)
 You can also find updates to the Barrington Atlas; free, downloadable maps for educational use; and articles about new discoveries.

-This BBC school section is an introduction of Ancient Rome aimed at young students.
-Major categories include the City of Rome, Invasion, Rebellion, Roman defence of Britain, The Roman army, Roads and places, Leisure, Family and children, Technology, and Religion.
-There are articles, photos, maps, quizzes, “fun” activities, “fun facts,”and videos.
-(Unfortunately some of the videos “are not available in your area.”)
-There is also a Flash-generated “Dig it Up” game.
-The Teacher’ Resources area has worksheets for student-centered activities.
+This BBC school section is an introduction of Ancient Rome aimed at younger students.
+Major categories include Roman Britain, gladiators, daily life in ancient rome, and Pompeii.
+There are articles, photos, maps, quizzes, games, fun facts, and videos.
 Overall, this is an engaging entry into Ancient Rome for kids.

 Rome: The Empire